Benjamin Josses Odoki: Career as a judge

 In 1978, at the age of 35 years, he was appointed as a judge to the High Court of Uganda.
 From 1981 until 1984 was seconded to serve as the Director of Public Prosecutions.
 In 1986 he was appointed as a Justice of the Supreme Court of Uganda.
 From 1996 to 2000, he served as Chairman of the Judicial Service Commission.
 He became the Chief Justice of Uganda in 2001, serving in that capacity until his mandatory retirement at the age of 70 on 23 March 23, 2013.
 However, he served a three months extension until 23 June 2013.
 The extension was controversial and generated mixed reactions from the public.
 He formerly served as a Vice president/ Judge of the Administrative Tribunal of the African Development Bank and Judge of the Supreme Court of Eswatini.

 Family

-He is married with to Veronica Odoki, and is the father of four adult; Peter Odoki, Phillip Odoki, Dorah Odoki and Joshua Odoki.
+He is married with to Veronica Odoki, and is the father of four children; Peter Odoki, Phillip Odoki, Dorah Odoki and Joshua Odoki.